Chirag parted ways with NDA because of Nitish's arrogance: Rai | Politics

 Chirag parted ways with NDA because of Nitish's arrogance: Rai

-Union minister Nityanand Rai on Saturday rejected Bihar Chief Minister Nitish Kumars charge that former Lok Janshakti Party president Chirag Paswan had worked as a BJP agent in the assembly polls nearly three years ago.Rai alleged that Paswan, whom we never wanted to quit the NDA had parted ways because of the arrogance of Kumar, the JDUs supreme leader, whom he also charged with having lost touch with public sentiment.It is false to say that we wanted to weaken Nitish Kumar in the 2020 assembly polls.
+Union Minister Nityanand Rai has rejected Bihar Chief Minister Nitish Kumars charge that former Lok Janshakti Party president Chirag Paswan had worked as a BJP agent in the assembly polls three years ago.Rai alleged that Paswan had parted ways with NDA because of the arrogance of Kumar, the JDUs supreme leader, whom he also charged with having lost touch with public sentiment.It is false to say that we wanted to weaken Nitish Kumar in the 2020 assembly polls.

 - Country: